Meteor (missile): Propulsion

-Thrust is controlled by a valve which varies throat area of the gas generator nozzle.
+Thrust is controlled by a valve which varies the throat area of the gas generator nozzle.
 Reducing the throat area increases the pressure in the gas generator which increases the propellant burn rate, increasing the fuel mass flow into the ramcombustor.
 The mass flow can be varied continuously over a ratio greater than 10:1.

 Control

 The missile trajectory is controlled aerodynamically using four rear-mounted fins.
-Meteor's control principles are intended to allow high turn rates while maintaining intake and propulsion performance.The FAS is mounted at the rear of the intake fairings.
+Meteor's control principles are intended to allow high turn rates while maintaining intake and propulsion performance.
+The fin actuation subsystem (FAS) is mounted at the rear of the intake fairings.
 The design of the FAS is complicated by the linkages required between the actuator in the fairing and the body-mounted fins.

-The fin actuation subsystem (FAS) was originally designed and manufactured by the Claverham Group, a UK based division of the US company Hamilton Sundstrand.
-After a short time the design was taken on board by MBDA UK, at Stevenage, but was transferred to the Spanish company SENER at an early stage of the development.
+The FAS was originally designed and manufactured by the Claverham Group, however development was transferred to MBDA UK and then Spanish company SENER at an early stage.
 SENER completed the development and certification of the FAS including the production and qualification of the prototypes.

 Datalink

-Meteor will be 'network-enabled'.
+Meteor will be "network-enabled".
 A datalink will allow the launch aircraft to provide mid-course target updates or retargeting if required, including data from offboard third parties.
 The datalink electronics are mounted in the starboard intake fairing, ahead of the FAS.
-The antenna is mounted in the rear of the fairing.
+The antenna is mounted in the rear of the fairing.The Eurofighter and Gripen, with two-way datalinks, allow the launch platform to provide updates on targets or re-targeting when the missile is in flight.
+The datalink is capable of transmitting information such as kinematic status.
+It also notifies target acquisition by the seeker.

 On 19 November 1996 Bayern-Chemie completed the latest in a series of tests designed to assess the attenuation of signals by the boron rich exhaust plume of the TDR, a concern highlighted by opponents of this form of ramjet propulsion.
 Tests were conducted with signals transmitted through the plume at various angles.
 The initial results suggested that the attenuation was much less than expected.

-The Eurofighter and Gripen, with two-way datalinks, allow the launch platform to provide updates on targets or re-targeting when the missile is in flight.
-The datalink is capable of transmitting information such as kinematic status.
-It also notifies target acquisition by the seeker.